Greensky-gs/coins/README.md

 Returns `invalid amount` if number is invalid ( too small, too big or not a number )

+## Error
+If you encounter any error, please contact me on [this discord server](https://discord.gg/fHyN5w84g6)

 ## Ended
 You can now use the Greensky's CoinsManager !